 Airway First is a universal stance of our profession.
 How do we approach this at Wake?
 We make the Difficult Airway fun, something to be sought out because you will enjoy being able to intubate the hardest possible airways awake, quickly and smoothly.
 All of our graduates can perform awake intubations, room to tube, in less than 10 minutes.

 The Difficult Airway Algorithm places the awake versus asleep decision at the very beginning.
 We align our training approach to make each branch of the algorithm comfortable.
-All of last year's graduates exceeded 200 ancillary airways, 50 fiberoptic intubations, 25 awake intubations, 20 lightwand intubations, and use of dozens of various types of video laryngoscopy devices/techniques, LMAs and intubating LMAs.
+All of last year's graduates exceeded 200 ancillary airways, 50 fiberoptic intubations, 25 awake intubations, 20 lightwand intubations, and dozens of various types of video laryngoscopy devices/techniques, LMAs and intubating LMAs.
 Practice makes perfect, and you will have several rotations here that use ancillary tools exclusively.

 What are the primary subspecialties?
 We think they are Peds, OB and Regional because you will rarely work a call shift in your career without tapping into at least one of these subspecialties.
 Extreme mastery of these is mandatory for the well-rounded anesthesiologist.
 We maintain a pediatric bias throughout our four-year continuum and provide our heaviest clinical experience in OB and Regional.
 Our residents do hundreds of labor epidurals and peripheral nerve blocks.